BECOMING A SCHOOL BOARD MEMBER

 Additional Information:

-Candidates must complete and file candidacy papers with the Humboldt County Office of
+Candidates must complete and file candidacy papers in-person with the Humboldt County Office of

 Elections.
 To request candidacy papers, candidates must complete and submit an